danieldesira/DanielsConnect4Server/readme.md

 Set the following environment variables, appropriately:
 * `DATABASE_URL`: Please note that our host `adaptable.io` provides this by default.

-## Building
+## Building for production
 In the terminal, enter `npm run build`.

 ## Debugging
 If you are using Visual Studio Code, always make sure terminal is in `Javascript Debug Terminal` mode.
 Otherwise, breakpoints will not be hit.
-To start up server, enter `npm start` in the terminal.
+To start up the dev server, enter `npm run dev` in the terminal.
+Any code changes to the TypeScript files will cause the application to restart.

-Please note that you will be required to build and restart the server before testing any code changes.

 ## Contributors
 ### Developers